daddia/zen-cli/docs/architecture/decisions/ADR-0023-git-library-selection.md

 Implementation will be validated through:

-- Performance benchmarks meeting <100ms cached access and <30s sync targets
+- Performance benchmarks meeting <100ms manifest access and <5s dynamic asset fetch targets
 - Authentication testing with GitHub and GitLab using PAT/Project tokens
 - Cross-platform testing on macOS, Linux, and Windows
 - Integration testing with Template Engine interface